garrett-partenza-us/AWSDashboard/README.md

 # **KBR Summer 2020 Internship Project**

 ### Creating a DevSecOps Data-Analytics Dashboard for AWS Services Using ELK stack.
+###### Abstract—DevSecOps is a methodology that combines development, security, and operations into a single process of software development.
+This paper explores how one could create a set of dashboards that displays that data from DevSecOps AWS services in a meaningful manner.

 ##### Developers: Garrett Partenza and AJ Ellis